Do you have blockers in your organisation?

 It’s hard to think the person you or someone that you trust hired, is not up to the challenge set.

-Regardless of how disappointing this may feel, being aware of this and taking it on the chin is the best way to get your business working the way you need things to work.
+Regardless of how disappointing this may feel, being aware of this and taking it on the chin is the best way to get your organisation working the way you need things to work.

 If you’ve ever found yourself or are currently in this scenario, you may have a blocker working in your organisation.